ROYAL CARIBBEAN CRUISES Ltd

-All duties and responsibilities are to be performed in accordance with Royal Caribbean International’s Gold Anchor standards, SQM standards, USPH guidelines, environmental, and safety policies.
+All duties and responsibilities are to be performed in accordance with Royal Caribbean International’s brand standards, SQM standards, USPH guidelines, environmental, and safety policies.

-Each shipboard employee may be required to perform all functions in various service venues and throughout the ship.
+Each shipboard employee may be required to perform all functions in various venues throughout the ship and on the islands.

 1. In accordance with Royal Caribbean International’s philosophy of Anchored in Excellence, each employee conducts oneself in a professional and courteous manner at all times.
 This consists of physical and verbal interactions with guests or fellow shipboard employees and/or in the presence of guest contact and crew areas.